Jeff-Russ/ruby-hash-for-js/README.md

 5. Undefined
 6. Other `Hash` objects

-When you create object with nested objects, the `Hash. constructor method is called recursively.
-You can also add inner objects later, of course, and the objects will become `Hash. objects themselves.
-If the `Hash. class comes across a function definition, it will redefine it with a custom descriptor, preventing it from being enumerable.
+When you create object that has nested objects, the `Hash` constructor method is called recursively so that these inner object also have the same helpful methods directly available to them.
+You can also add inner objects later, of course, and the objects will still become `Hash` objects themselves.

+TODO: If the `Hash` class comes across a function definition, it will redefine it with a custom descriptor, preventing it from being enumerable.

-Objects added to a hash Object are essentially stripped of their prototypal  baggage.
-Functions will survive but will be protected from accidental reassignment and enumeration.
+Objects added to a hash Object are essentially stripped of their prototypal  baggage if any is found.
+TODO: Functions will survive but will be protected from accidental reassignment and enumeration.

 ## Creating a new hash